go6887/time_flies/README.md

 ====

+## Overview
+The system exist out of an apache server with a database and a website for mobile phones.
+On this website people can upload content which will be send to the database.
+People can see own content on your phone.
+In addition to, content randomly appear from database on public screen from among the latest 10 contents.
+Appeared content is folded and becomes paper airplane.
+Paper airplane is going to fly away.
+And people can look others contents.

 ## Goal
 Our purposel for this design challenge is to entertain the leisure traveller in the waiting area by making the waiting time into a positive experience.